 PlusMore: Hotel Technology

 PlusMore put tablets in hotel rooms, giving guests a better experience.
-I designed the Ui/Ux for the tablet, and mobile screens
+I designed the Ui/Ux for the tablet, and mobile screens.
+I worked with the CEO, hotel managers, and workers to create the best solutions.

 In the beginning, we wanted to simply do advertising in lobbies.
 There would be an ad for shop, restaurant, and the hotel guest can see the different options in the area.